dineshba/website/content/posts/oss.md

 date: 2019-09-04T22:45:25+05:30
 ---

 I would love to quickly share my OSS Journey.
 I will keep it very short.
-I am writing this now (on September 2019), because I gonna celebrate `my first anniversary of my OSS journey` by this October.
+I am writing this now (on September 2019), because I am gonna celebrate `my first anniversary of my OSS journey` by this October.

 | Before one year (October 2018) | Now (September 2019) |
 | ----- | ----- |